lassebomh/more-rich-results/README.md

  - Add copy button to code snippets
  - Settings page to toggle features

- Suggestions are welcome!
+ Suggestions and pull requests are welcome!

-## Contributing

-It is written in Svelte and uses WindiCSS for styling.
-I have used pnpm and vite for bundling.

-### Creating a new rich result

-#### Step 1: Create the